 Investment income includes interest, dividends, distribution from pooled funds and change in fair value for the year.
-Investment income earned is allocated to endowment funds on a prorata basis.
-Investment income is allocated based on the weighted average of the monthly balances of the funds.
-Other investment income is generally allocated to other funds at the discretion of the Board of Directors.
+Investment income is allocated using a weighted average of fund balances throughout the fiscal year to determine the proportional interest allocation, and will be assessed to ensure Endowed Funds and Scholarship Funds can facilitate Community Conservation Grants and Scholarships for the upcoming year.
+Investment income allocation is subject to Board approval.